karlaxnieves/support-git-delete-yespo/docs/Omnichannel/app-inbox/how-to-set-up-integration-for-app-inbox.md

 >
 > Call the `'init'` initialization command one time at every page loading.

-If you have not installed the script before, contact the eSputnik support team to get it, indicating that you need it for App Inbox.
+If you have not installed the script before, contact the Yespo support team to get it, indicating that you need it for App Inbox.

-You can get the script by yourself in the *Settings > Web Tracking* section.
+You can get the script by yourself in the **Settings** → **Web Tracking** section.

 <Image align="center" width="80% " src="https://files.readme.io/0bb74c50a8d1fdae6a9685cfdcc230f7358443c020222d91179a2a551e8ff84d-image5.webp" />